floweredscarf/su25/labs/lab10/index.md

 As usual, pull the files from the skeleton and open the Lab 10 directory in IntelliJ.

 {: .info}
 >Like Lab 9, Lab 10 does not have any coding deliverables, but the optional coding practice may help with your understanding of the lab.
 The deliverable for this lab is a Gradescope multiple choice assignment, which you have unlimited attempts to submit.
 When you complete a subquestion, you can click the "Save Answer" button, which will tell you if your answer is incorrect or correct.
-To view explanations, submit your assignment and click through the question numbers in the table of contents on the right.
-You will only see an explanation if your answer is correct.
+An explanation should also pop up (you will only see an explanation if your answer is correct).

 ## Introduction